Puerto Rico at a Glance

-Up to the second half of the 20th century, Puerto Rico’s economy was mainly driven by agriculture.
+Up until the second half of the 20th century, Puerto Rico’s economy was mainly driven by agriculture.
 Most people working in the agricultural sector were involved in the sugar cane production for the American market, which dominated the whole country.
 However, constant urban expansion claimed more and more flat land, while at the same time prices for sugar cane remained low.

 As working in the country’s sugar cane production was no longer profitable, coffee became the most important crop.
-Since it can be grown in the island’s mountainous regions and is protected by minimum prices, coffee production is still a viable source of income for a number of people in Puerto Rico.
+Since it can be grown in the island’s mountainous regions and is protected by minimum prices, coffee production is still a viable source of income for a number of people in Puerto Rico today.

 In the late 1940s, the government launched an ambitious industrialization program: “Operation Bootstrap” was to shift the economic focus from agricultural production to manufacturing.
 The idea was to manufacture goods from imported raw materials which would then be exported to the US.
 The program was backed by significant tax incentives in order to encourage investment and participation of US companies.

 Today, manufacturing still accounts for over 46% of the GDP (2014 figures).
 However, the emphasis has shifted from labor-intensive to more capital-intensive industries.
 Thus, most people working in Puerto Rico’s manufacturing industries are involved in the production of pharmaceuticals, chemicals, machinery, and electronics.
 The manufacturing of clothes and foods together employs just less than 30% of laborers in the manufacturing sector.
 Altogether, people in Puerto Rico’s manufacturing industries make up less than 10% of the total workforce.